I regularly talk about self praise – It is one of my favourite topics!

 When I set the action step of learning to praise yourself with my Life Coaching clients, there is often a lot of resistance!
 Many believe it is selfish or arrogant.

 Unfortunately, many of us are still buying into old negative beliefs both from society and our families, that it is ‘wrong’ in some way to give ourselves a well deserved pat on the back.
 Many people also don’t believe they deserve to bestow this kindness on themselves.
 They often believe old phrases such as ‘Self Praise is no praise‘ or ‘Self Praise is no recommendation’.

 Contrary to the above beliefs, clients often come to me for Life Coaching as they are desperate for someone outside of themselves to praise them or give them approval.
 I hear phrases like ‘My boss never gives me positive feedback or ‘, or ‘I never know where I stand‘.

 We Seek Praise from Other People

 Isn’t it fascinating that we are seeking approval and praise from other people but are not willing to give it to ourselves?
 In fact, we look for others to validate us through external praise, but are not willing to validate ourselves.

-Even more importantly for me, is how regular self praise can build up strong self esteem, inner confidence and encourages a positive view of self.
-In addition, self praise actually feels good on the body and will cause you to move ‘downstream’.
+Even more importantly for me, is how regular self praise can build up strong self esteem, inner confidence and encourages an increased positive view of self.
+In addition, self praise actually feels good on the body and will cause you to move ‘downstream‘.
 (Please see Lisa’s other blogs for information on her Downstream concept).